-Not only negative feelings or deficiency-induced craving can make "easy" tasks practically difficult.
-One might also enjoy doing something so much as to be unable to bring it to its intended conclusion, as in the case of premature ejaculation.
+Not only negative feelings or deficiency-induced craving can make 'easy' tasks practically difficult.
+One might also enjoy doing something so much as to be unable to bring it to its intended conclusion, say, when someone can't stop eating chocolat mousse even though she is feeling sick already, or in the case of ejaculatio præcox.

 These examples suggest that feelings and urges or something of their kind are what sometimes makes it (practically) hard for people to perform seemingly simple behaviors.
 There may be persons, e.g., someone severely retarded, for whom it is practically difficult or impossible to make any kind of phone call all by themselves, i.e., making phone calls is technically difficult for them.
-But Otto doesn't need to be smarter or more dextrous to make his phone call; he has the knowledge and skills and the "physical" ability necessary to do what he wants.
+But Otto doesn't need to be smarter or more dextrous to make his phone call; he has the knowledge and skills and the 'physical' ability necessary to do what he wants.
 He could do it right away - if he weren't so afraid, if he cared less about Anna's reaction, if he felt differently.
 The sailor dying of thirst could easily refrain from drinking sea-water - if he didn't feel his thirst and the accompanying urge to imbibe any available liquid.
-Technically, there is nothing difficult about the behaviors mentioned in the examples, especially where the behavior consists in letting some act be; the difficulty lies in what the behaviors and their consequences "mean" to those people (or their bodies).
+Technically, there is nothing difficult about the behaviors mentioned in the examples, especially where the behavior consists in letting some act be; the difficulty lies in what the behaviors and their consequences 'mean' to those people (or their bodies).